CompuTec/computec-docs/docs/processforce/administrator-guide/udfs.md

 ### Flat Forms

 Some forms do not have tables (rows), e.g., Downtime Reason.
 In this case, you can add UDF only in the same manner as [header UDFs](#header-user-defined-fields): it will not be available on a form.
-It will be available on a side panel:
+It will be available on the side panel:

 ![Downtime Reson UDFs](./media/udfs/udfs-downtime-reason.webp)

 ### Form Settings

 You can manage the visibility and activity of a UDF by standard SAP Business One option: Form Settings, chosen on a specific form.
-Newly created UDFs are visible and active by default.
+By default, newly created UDFs are visible and active.

 Note that only row UDFs are available in Form Settings.